FrancoisBrucker/cours_informatique/docs/cours/algorithme-code-theorie/code/programmation-objet/classes-et-objets.md

 c1 < c2
 ```

-Si on testez ça avec votre code tel qu'il est, on obtiendra :
+Si on teste ça avec votre code tel qu'il est, on obtiendra :

 ```text
 TypeError: '<' not supported between instances of 'Compteur' and 'Compteur'